 – barcode registration;

-If you already have a barcode number, and just need the barcode images, that’s fine – you can order the scanable barcode images for your EAN (or UPC) number from our Retail Barcode Images page.
-If you need a different type of barcode image (eg. QR code, or ISBN, or ISSN images), please visit our Other Images page.
+If you already have a barcode number and just need the barcode images, that’s fine – you can order the scannable barcode images for your EAN (or UPC) number from our Retail Barcode Images page.
+Please visit our Other Images page if you need a different type of barcode image (e.g. QR code, or ISBN, or ISSN images).

 “Do I need anything else?”

-1. Barcode Labels: We can provide you with sticky barcode labels for your barcode number if you need them (NOTE: we can also provide sequential labels if required – sequential labels are useful for asset labeling, membership cards, library books etc).
+1. Barcode Labels: We can provide you with sticky barcode labels for your barcode number if you need them (NOTE: we can also provide sequential labels if required – sequential labels are useful for asset labelling, membership cards, library books etc.).

 2. Verification: Verification is simply a test scan of your barcode to prove that it has been printed well and can be decoded easily by barcode scanners.
 Most retailers do not require barcode verification, but some do (you need to check with your retailers).